ch-bu/Udacity_Explore-and-Summarize-Data/README.md

 World Food Facts (Germany)
 ==========================

+This project is part of [Udacity's Nanodegree Data Analyst](https://www.udacity.com/course/data-analyst-nanodegree--nd002).
+In this project I am carrying out a exploratory data analysis.
+The project is descriptive and includes univariate, bivariate, and multivariate analyses.
+I chose a dataset about food products from Germany: The World Food Facts.

-The **World Food Facts** dataset is a french initiative.
+The [World Food Facts](http://world.openfoodfacts.org/data) dataset is a french initiative.
 It collects food products from around the world.
-The dataset is provided by **Open Food Facts** under an Open Database License (<http://opendatacommons.org/licenses/odbl/1.0/>).
-Customers and food manufacturers can freely contribute to the database.
+The dataset is provided by **Open Food Facts** under an [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/) and can be analyzed via [Kaggle](https://www.kaggle.com/openfoodfacts/world-food-facts).
+Customers and food manufacturers can freely contribute to the dataset.

 In this Exploratory Data Analysis I will try to get some insights into the food products of **Germany**.
 Being from Germany I am interested in the nutritional value of the products I can find in German supermarkets.